Get free quotes for infrared panels

 • Customise your panels

-Infrared heating panels are a great alternative to ordinary radiators, working much more efficiently to warm homes — without the need to use gas or oil.
-The cost of infrared heating panels isn't too eye-watering either.
+Infrared heating panels are a great alternative to ordinary radiators.
+They work much more efficiently to warm homes—without the need to use gas or oil.
+The cost of infrared heating panels isn’t too eye-watering, either.

-They can be mounted both on walls and ceilings, and in this article, we’re taking a look at the latter.
+Infrared heating panels can be mounted on walls or ceilings, and in this article, we’re focusing on the latter.
 Our guide on ceiling-mounted infrared heating panels will tell you everything you need to know.

 Get free infrared panel quotes